Click the scales for TimsLaw.com homeTimsLaw.com

 If you got fired and the employer did not pay you all of your wages or commissions when you were fired

 You can promptly request your final wages in writing, and the employer has 7 days to pay you or else a penalty kicks in.
 As the penalty gets bigger, it may be worthwhile to get a lawyer to sue to collect the penalty.
 See my unpaid final wages article.
-If you were a wholesale sales rep who has unpaid commissions at the time of termination, see my commissions article.
+If you were a sales rep who has unpaid commissions, see my commissions article.

 If you got fired in violation of the employer’s employment policy handbook